By Proppi Editorial Team Updated 6 min read

 Buy something under market value, do it up, sell for a profit.
 Sounds simple on telly.

-AU gotcha: Sell within 12 months and you pay CGT on the full gain — no 50% discount.
+Australia gotcha: Sell within 12 months and you pay CGT on the full gain — no 50% discount.
 You also need to document every reno cost properly.
 They’re part of your “cost base” and reduce your taxable gain, but only if you’ve got the receipts.

 Key Takeaway